All Products

 Limits

-• Supported data source types: MaxCompute, E-MapReduce (EMR), Hologres, Cloudera's Distribution Including Apache Hadoop (CDH) Hive, AnalyticDB for PostgreSQL, AnalyticDB for MySQL, and StarRocks.
+• Supported data source types: MaxCompute, E-MapReduce, Hologres, CDH Hive, AnalyticDB for PostgreSQL, AnalyticDB for MySQL, and StarRocks.

-• You can monitor only the tables of a data source that is added to the workspace to which the current data quality monitoring node belongs.
+• You can monitor only tables in a data source that is bound to the same workspace as the data quality monitoring node.

-• Each data quality monitoring node can monitor the data quality of only one table.
-However, you can add multiple monitoring rules to a data quality monitoring node.
-The monitoring scope varies based on the type of a table.
+• Each node can monitor only one table, but you can configure multiple monitoring rules for the node.
+The monitoring scope varies based on the table type:

 Note

-If you want to monitor the data quality of multiple tables, create multiple data quality monitoring nodes.
+To monitor multiple tables, you must create multiple data quality monitoring nodes.

-• If you modify the monitoring rules configured in a data quality monitoring node and deploy the node, the original monitoring rules are replaced.
+• If you modify the monitoring rules in a data quality monitoring node and then publish the node, the original monitoring rules are replaced.

 Prerequisites

-• A data source is added to a specific workspace, and a table whose data quality you want to monitor is created in the data source.
+• A data source is created and bound to the current workspace, and the table to be monitored has been created in the data source.

 • A resource group is created.

-You can run data quality monitoring nodes only by using a serverless resource group.
-For more information, see Resource group management.
+Data quality monitoring nodes can run only on Serverless resource groups.
+For more information, see Resource Management.

 Step 1: Create a data quality monitoring node